 Background information on Behavioural Finance

-In the first analysis, money and feelings have nothing to do with each other.
-However, if one looks at money and human investment behaviour from a psychological point of view, emotions do direct the mind and prompt action.
-Strategic investment planning is only possible if the psychological background in dealing with monetary and value investments is taken into account and can be controlled.
-It is not for nothing that we tend to believe in and respond to statements such as: “Success knows no limits”.
+Spontaneously, money and emotions have nothing to do with each other.
+However, if you look at people's money and investment behavior from a psychological point of view, emotions guide the mind and prompt action.
+Strategic investment planning is only possible if the psychological backgrounds in dealing with money and value investments are known and can be controlled.
+It is not for nothing that we believe in statements like: "Success knows no limits".

-However, no success is permanent or unlimited.
-Every industry has its ups and downs - there is no such thing as a balanced equilibrium in value trading and financial investments.
-The reactions of the market and the behaviour of investors are responsible for this.
-The crucial drivers for investors are profit and success.
-What was experienced as success burns itself into our memories and increases our appetite for risk.
-The knowledge of possible dangers does not slow down the eager anticipation of profit in any way.
-The positive experience stored in our emotional memories operates much faster in the processing of brain stimuli than any rational, learned aspect of optimal investment behaviour.
-If there is no conscious and targeted control of emotional impulses, investors follow the irrational prompts hardwired into their brains and carry out actions that may result in losses.
+No success is permanent and infinite.
+Every trading has ups and downs - there is no such thing as a balance especially in trading with value and monetary investments.
+Responsible for this are the reactions of a market and the behavior of investors.
+Decisive desires of investors are profit and success.
+What has been experienced as success is burned into the memory and stimulates risk appetite.
+The knowledge of possible dangers in no way slows down the anticipation of profit.
+The positive experience stored in people's emotional memory is much faster in stimulus processing in the brain than any rational, learned aspect of optimal investment behavior.
+If there is no conscious and purposeful control of the emotional impulses, investors follow the irrational control of their brain and take actions that bring losses.
 Even the experience of loss can lead to further risky actions.

-Trainings, workshops and lectures on the topic of “Behavioral Finance” are available on request from the Management Institute Dr. A. Kitzmann.
+Trainings, workshops and lectures on the topic "Behavioral Finance" are conducted by the Management-Institut Dr. A. Kitzmann on request.

 Author: Management-Institut Dr. A. Kitzmann